 Hachijōjima 八丈島 (i.e. "Hachijō Island") is next to last in the string of islands of the Izu Archipelago which is administratively part of the Tōkyō Prefecture, but its isolation 290 km form the capital and its limited attractiveness makes it a very exotic location for mainstream Japanese people.
-It was fun to compare the reaction of the hostel owners during the pilgrimage where we met and gradually became friends last year, when we arrived together and checked in: a Japanese speaking pilgrim from Paris was very unusual, but that was nothing compared to Japanese from Hachijōjima.
+It was fun to compare the reaction of the hostel owners during the pilgrimage where we met and gradually became friends last year, when we arrived together and checked in: a Japanese speaking French pilgrim from Paris was very unusual, but that was nothing compared to a Japanese pilgrim from Hachijōjima.
 This alone was a non-negligible factor in accepting his warm invitation to come and visit him.

 There is nothing like ANA’s network map in its in-flight magazine to explain the location of HAC.
 This flight goes all the way to the bottom of the map: HAC that I circled in white is actually at the same latitude as Nagasaki which lies at the left end of the main archipelago, but the map has been turned slightly in order to fit best in a landscape format, and the Ryūkyū archipelago (Okinawa) which is actually much further south is in a box top left.

 There are interesting islands in the inserts on the right of the map above, even though they do not have any Japanese civilian airport:

 First, in a green box, the extension of the map due south of Tokyo, going all the way to the Ogasawara archipelago, listed by Unesco in its World Heritage List, some 23 hours away by a ferry sailing once every six days, with fares ranging from 400 to 1,000 EUR round trip.
 Medical evacuations are performed using a Shin Meiwa sea plane of Japan’s Air Self-Defense Forces (i.e. the Air Force) based in Nagoya.